 Thomas E. Burnett Jr. Leadership Program

 When Burnett challenged the hijackers on United Flight 93, he acted as an ordinary citizen who knew he could make a difference.
 That is the essence of leadership.
 The University’s leadership programs teach students how to become personal leaders who are active, engaged citizens committed to the broader community and their careers after graduation.
-Through a breadth of activities, students learn about citizenship and being a leader in their chosen field, how to enact change, one person at a time.
+Through a breadth of activities, students learn about citizenship, how to be a leader in their chosen field, and how to enact change, one person at a time.